doi-foundation/doi-website/content/the-foundation/board-and-governance.md

 {{< figure src="/images/board/willk.jpg" title="Will Kreth" height="100px" >}}

 Will is the CEO and founder of HAND (Human & Digital).
 Formerly: executive director of EIDR, director of metadata at Showtime Networks, and director of video product management at Charter/Time Warner (participated in CableLabs unique ID working group, contributing to EIDR’s early formation).
-Current working group co-chair at DDEX.net - developing interoperability standards for the future of music’s metadata supply-chain, and current co-chair of the Standards Register WG of the Metaverse Standards Forum.
-Additionally, Will was a co-founder of Wired magazine, and worked with educational software developers at the Apple Multimedia Lab.
+Current working group co-chair at DDEX.net - developing interoperability standards for the future of music’s metadata supply-chain, and current co-chair of the standards register WG of the Metaverse Standards Forum.
+Additionally, Will was a co-founder of Wired magazine, and assisted educational software developers at the Apple Multimedia Lab.

 {{% social-link title="LinkedIn" url="http://www.linkedin.com/in/willkreth" icon="linkedin" %}}
 <br>